jeks313/ops-docs/21_logging.md

 ## Log something!

 If you are doing work, I expect you to log about the work being done.
 For what you should log see below.

 If you think logging each action taken is too verbose, log a summary of actions per time period.
 When I open and tail a log for your service I should be able to tell it is operating.
 Only logging errors is not correct.

 ## Structured

 Use JSON.
 Period.

-If you must use text (but really, do not, please!):
-No multi-line logging.
+If you must use text (but really, do not, please!): No multi-line logging.
 Ever.
 Really, this is evil.
 Yes, looking at you, Java stack traces.

+Some in-between places you can go:

-Key/Value pairs can be made in text logs to include the context and other values.
+- Key/Value pairs can be made in text logs to include the context and other values.
-Hybrid log if you must - include unstructured text, but also include key/value pairs or JSON as part of the line.
+- Hybrid log - include unstructured text, but also include key/value pairs or JSON as part of the line.

 ## Context